How To Use Facebook For Your Business

 Promotional content strategies

-A few years ago, Facebook announced they would be limiting the reach of posts which seemed too promotional, such as pushing users to buy a product, enter a contest, or those reusing content from ads.
+A few years ago, Facebook announced they would be limiting the reach of posts that seemed too promotional, such as pushing users to buy a product, enter a contest, or those reusing content from ads.
 To improve the chances of your promotional content being seen, try to include a relevant backstory to make the content as engaging as possible.
 If you think your fans will find your post interesting enough to read and interact with even if they’re not interested in buying your product, you’re on the right track.

 Determining Post Frequency